 As a result of this, children who have a more dominantly linguistic/ logical-mathematical mind tend to do better in most traditional school systems, having their abilities being reinforced and having learning experiences that resonate with how they specifically process information.
 At the same time, children who show other sets of strengths, often for example related to the arts, receive much less reinforcement of their skills and a learning experience that does not always resonate with or allow them to use their abilities.

-By applying the theory of multiple intelligences in the classroom, educators take into consideration the different types of learners they might have in there class, reinforce all types of intelligences in every student, and allow for an individual learning process that will ultimately enable each learner to utilise his or her specific abilities and demonstrate learning.
+By applying the theory of multiple intelligences in the classroom, educators take into consideration the different types of learners they might have in their class, reinforce all types of intelligences in every student, and allow for an individual learning process that will ultimately enable each learner to utilise his or her specific abilities and demonstrate learning.

 Presenting topics using the theory of multiple intelligences, that is using different pathways and tools to study information, can have a very positive effect on our students’ learning experience.
 Incorporating for example, role play, collaborative work, picture puzzles or field trips allows for a learning experience that will not only allow different types of learners to learn but will enrich every individual’s understanding of the topic.

-Giving our students the chance to discover and develop their different intelligences can have a series of benefits for our students; from fostering new talents to becoming more involved and active learner; developing their capacity to to recognize, and almost more importantly value their individual strengths; or guiding them into becoming confident, successful and accomplished adults in their field of choice.
+Giving our students the chance to discover and develop their different intelligences can have a series of benefits for our students; from fostering new talents to becoming more involved and active learners; developing their capacity to recognize, and almost more importantly value their individual strengths; or guiding them into becoming confident, successful and accomplished adults in their field of choice.